 “Benjamin has always had a freckle in his left eye,” Webber says, “so I thought the flash was just a difference due to the coloring of his eye and ignored it – I even did red-eye correction to remove it from photos.”

-But when her sister noticed that same glow in some family vacation pictures she had taken, she gave Megan a concerned call.
+But when her sister noticed that same glowinggold eye in digital photos she had taken during afamily vacation, she gave Megan a concerned call.

 “She said it was probably nothing,” recalls Webber, “But she had seen on a television show that this could be a sign of a tumor in the eye and recommended I have him seen.”

 Benjamin’s pediatrician didn’t find anything, but he sent them to a specialist who urged them to come in right away.
 They were stunned to learn Benjamin was legally blind in his left eye.

 “He’d never bumped into walls or rubbed his eyes – he’d even just passed the paddle eye test in the doctor’s office,” Webber says.
 “His left eye could not see a letter ‘E’ the size of a full computer screen eight feet away.”